| | Feeder Associations of Alberta main page

 Legislative Authority

 Local feeder associations are formed under the Co-operatives Act and Regulations.
 Once a feeder association has been created, it must comply with the Feeder Associations Guarantee Act ("Act") and Regulation.
 The Act authorizes the Minister of Finance to give guarantees to the financial institutions that lend to the local feeder associations.
-An Order in Council sets out the maximum amount of the total outstanding liability of the Crown under the loan guarantee program (currently $55 million).
+An Order in Council sets out the maximum amount of the total outstanding liability of the Crown under the loan guarantee program (now $100 million).

 Eligibility

 To be eligible for financing under the Feeder Associations Loan Guarantee Program, an individual must be a farmer who is at least 18 years old, resides in Alberta and owns or leases land.
 Eligible individuals must also be approved by a local feeder association.
-Click here for a list of the 59 local feeder associations located throughout Alberta.
+Click here for a list of the 45 local feeder associations located throughout Alberta.

 Member Benefits

-The Program provides farmers with a competitive method of financing cattle for growing and finishing purposes.
+The program provides farmers with a competitive method of financing cattle for growing and finishing purposes.
 Financing of 100% of the value of the cattle (less 5% pooled security deposit) is provided.

 Local associations make their own financial arrangements with their lender regarding interest rate and total loan limit.
 The government guarantee is commonly 15% of the total amount of financing available to the local association.